Lucy0906/Lucy0906/README.md

 I'm Lucy Chen.

 I am currently a Data Analyst at BitMart.
-I build ETL pipelines that produce modeling datasets for Data Science.
+I build ETL pipelines that produce modeling datasets for Data Science Team.
 My work leverages cloud technologies to efficiently make data available for business decision making and predictive modeling.

 You can read a more detailed description of my background and skillset on the about page of my [personal website](https://lucy0906.github.io/), or you can view my [resume](https://github.com/Lucy0906/resume/blob/main/Lucy%20Chen_Resume%20July%20.pdf) here.